CodeFromAnywhere/next-openapi-demo/README.md

 ```

 In the above example, the test endpoint is automatically typescript validated and also it can validate its input automatically, all based on your openapi spec.

+# Wishlist

+- Watch your `/api` folder and detect api paths that are available and compare that to the ones that are defined in OpenAPI.
+With this info, we can warn the user whether or not an API exists and should exist.